Renowned for her groundbreaking achievements, Homai Vyarawalla (1913-2012) left an indelible mark as a trailblazer in the field of photojournalism.

-In June of 1999, Nicole Kidman was the cover of Vogue.
-In her cover story, she was photographed and posed in a number of John Singer Sargent re-imaginings by the Vogue’s photographer, Steven Meisel.
-Some of the photos are very clear homages, while others are a little more imaginative.
-All, though, are absolutely beautiful, and I encourage you to look into them.
+In June 1999, Nicole Kidman was featured on the cover of Vogue.
+She was photographed and posed in a number of John Singer Sargent re-imaginings by the Vogue’s photographer, Steven Meisel.
+Some of the photos are clear homages, while others are a little more imaginative.
+All are absolutely beautiful, and I encourage you to look into them.
 I’m posting a couple right here for your enjoyment.
-You will find all the classics there, including famous magnificent Madame X.
+You will find all the classics, including the famous Madame X.

-Meisel’s photographs pay homage to Sargent in more than one way.
-The photograph’s seem to capture some of Nicole Kidman’s personality as well.
+Steven Meisel’s photographs pay homage to Sargent in more than one way.
+The photographs seem to capture some of Nicole Kidman’s personality as well.
 To quote the cover heading, she appears both “fearless and fabulous.”
 This is what Sargent was famous of too – capturing conscious realism and his attention to not only detail, but the characters of his sitters.
 Furthermore, Meisel’s creative reinterpretations of Sargent’s iconic works provide a fascinating contemporary perspective on the timeless allure of these classic portraits.